RachitGupta2608/Bitcoin-Price-Predictors/README.md

-# 💰 Bitcoin Price Prediction Projects 💰
+# 💰 Bitcoin Price Prediction Project 💰

-Welcome to the **Bitcoin Price Prediction** repository.
-In this project, I'm diving into the exciting world of cryptocurrency, specifically predicting Bitcoin price movements using both Machine Learning and Deep Learning techniques.
+This project builds a Machine Learning model to predict Bitcoin price movements using Random Forest Classifier and LSTM.
+It includes the full pipeline of data collection, feature engineering, model training, prediction, and result visualization, all implemented in Python.
+By analyzing historical data from Yahoo Finance, the model aims to predict whether Bitcoin's price will rise or fall, offering valuable insights into cryptocurrency market trends.

 ## 🌟 Project Overview